Setting the Clipping Plane

 Select Surfaces->Birail 1 Tool

 Two paths and a round generation curve.

 Birail will let you to use more than one generation curve so that the shape of the surface can vary across the paths.
-Birail can also create a new surface between existing surfaces by picking isoparms.
+Birail can also create a new surface between existing surfaces by Selecting isoparms.